(The Beatles, Within You Without You)

 I stood up and turned her around and fucked her a little, like a dolphin, maybe, or a slippery little sea otter.
 When we got out of the shower, I carried her across the room and laid her down onto the bed and spread her legs apart and stuck my dick in her and fucked her on the bed, hard, like a whore, like a slut, like a two-bit bitch who'd fuck anyone anywhere.
 I fucked her like her boyfriend in high school.
 I fucked her like the cop.
 I fucked her like all the guys she had ever fucked had fucked her.
 Then I turned her over and fucked her some more.
 I fucked her like the guy she took acid with the first time fucked her, and kept on fucking her.
 We worked our way down onto the floor, and I fucked her like a dog, like a goat, like a lamb, like a squealing little pink pig.
 The hooked rug cut wrinkles into her pretty kneecaps.

 Some of the images were more elevated than others.
-There was a little Disney animation, some Tolkien and Dick and Jane and Tales from the Crypt and lots of Dr. Seuss stuff, but there were all kinds of humane, religious looking things, toostuff that guys like Bosch and Brueghel might have painted.
+There was a little Disney animation, some Tolkien and Dick and Jane and Dr. Seuss, but there were all kinds of humane, religious looking things, toostuff that guys like Bosch and Brueghel might have painted.

 "Leave them alone,

 Wagging their tails behind them."